alexa/alexa-auto-sdk/modules/core/README.md

       replacing `xConfig, yConfig, zConfig` with logical names to identify the `EngineConfiguration` objects you generated; for example: `coreConfig, alexaConfig, navigationConfig`

-> **Note**: You can call the Engine's `configure()` method only once, and you must call it before you register any platform interfaces or start the Engine.
+> **Note**: You can call the Engine's `configure()` function only once, and you must call it before you register any platform interfaces or start the Engine.

 ### Configuration Database Files